fluscape/fluscapeR/README.md

 ## Tasks

 To do
-- [x] reconfirm the creation of the geospatial data we use for the study
+- [ ] reproduce a radiation model result using and existing S matrix binary at the end of the gen_data.R script
+- [ ] figure out how Jon's code works to make the S matrix and rerun a new calculation that is consistent with the S matrix
 - [ ] based on read_et_al_example.r write a vingette that could remake key numbers from the key table but would be very slow and messy
 - [ ] check key numbers using that vingette for jittered and ppii versions of the data
 - [ ] put the code to actually reproduce the table into the project github, and remake the table